MicrosoftDocs/windows-dev-docs/hub/apps/develop/settings/settings-common.md

 lightIconInfo=>{
     "Data": {
-        "appIconAssetId": Unique identifier for light icon, "isPlated": TBD
+        "appIconAssetId": Unique identifier for light icon, "isPlated": Plated or not.    }
 }
-}

 darkIconInfo=>{
     "Data": {
-        "appIconAssetId": Unique identifier for dark icon, "isPlated": TBD
+        "appIconAssetId": Unique identifier for dark icon, "isPlated": Plated or not.
     }
 }